-We are currently not required to comply with Section 404 of the Sarbanes-Oxley Act, and are therefore not required to make an assessment of the effectiveness of our internal control over financial reporting.
+We are currently not yet required to comply with Section 404 of the Sarbanes-Oxley Act, and are therefore not required to make an assessment of the effectiveness of our internal control over financial reporting.
 Further, our independent registered public accounting firm has not been engaged to express, nor have they expressed, an opinion on the effectiveness of our internal control over financial reporting.
-Had we and our independent registered public accounting firm performed an evaluation of our internal control over financial reporting in accordance with the provisions of the Sarbanes-Oxley Act, additional control deficiencies may have been identified by our management or independent registered public accounting firm, and those control deficiencies could have also represented one or more material weaknesses.
-In an effort to remediate the material weaknesses, we have, and continue to plan to, increase the number of our finance and accounting personnel since December 31, 2018.
+Had we and our independent registered public accounting firm performed an evaluation of our internal control over financial reporting in accordance with the provisions of the Sarbanes-Oxley Act, additional control deficiencies may have been identified by our management or independent registered public accounting firm, and those control deficiencies could have also represented one or more material weaknesses, which could negatively impact our business and reputation.
+In an effort to remediate the control deficiencies, during 2019 we have expanded our accounting and compliance teams with additional staff with public company experience and technical accounting knowledge including a new Chief Financial Officer and Controller; we have also began the process of adopting a more rigorous period-end review process for financial reporting, including adopting improved month-end close processes and accounting processes and we have adopted a new ERP platform.